openforcefield/sage-2.2.0/04_fit-forcefield/README.md

 This is the directory where the FF fit happens.
 The directory contains a few files and directories:

 `fb_196_ic_0318.tar.gz` is the compressed conda environment for the fit.
 Using a compressed environment reduces overhead on the cluster.
+It was too large to upload directly, but can be re-created by using the command `conda pack -n fb_196_ic_0318`.

 `nor4` is the directory where `openff_unconstrained-2.2.0-rc1.offxml` was fit.
 It is called `nor4` due to not having a specific 4-membered ring heteroatom internal angle.
 Within this directory are: